Inslee welcomes Army doctors to coronavirus field hospital in Seattle, says Trump remarks ‘haven’t knocked us off our game’

 “None of us here are being distracted by the background noise that’s come out of the White House,” Inslee said at a news conference at CenturyLink Field Event Center with Seattle Mayor Jenny Durkan, King County Executive Dow Constantine and other local leaders.
 “Our job is too important to save constituents and neighbors from this deadly virus.”

 The Army is deploying 300 soldiers to the site to staff the field hospital next to CenturyLink Field with at least 148 beds.
 The site is expected to be able to start accepting patients within three days of all equipment arriving and to be fully operational within a week.

+The intention is for the makeshift hospital to treat patients who don’t have COVID-19 in order to free up space in regular hospitals for more virus patients.
 Behind the speakers at the news conference inside the vast, virtually empty event center, soldiers in camouflage fatigues and boots conferred about where to place beds and work stations.

 The number of confirmed coronavirus deaths in the nation hit 2,000 Saturday, having doubled in two days, The Washington Post reported.
 There have been more than 113,000 cases in the United States.
 Worldwide, more than 600,000 cases have been confirmed.

 Washington officials Saturday reported 587 additional confirmed cases of the COVID-19 illness caused by the coronavirus, including 14 additional deaths.
 In total, the state has reported 4,310 cases and 189 deaths since the outbreak began, with nearly half of the cases occurring in King County.

 Public health experts have warned a surge in patients could overwhelm the state’s hospital system.
+Public Health – Seattle & King County’s health officer, Jeffrey Duchin, announced a new order Saturday making it mandatory for people with a positive COVID-1i test to follow isolation protocols at home or at a recovery facility and requiring people with COVID-19 symptoms and a test pending to stay quarantined.
+Individuals who recklessly Duchin’s order or otherwise fail to comply may be subject to involuntary detention, the order said.

 A field hospital already has been set up on an athletic field in Shoreline, and the state has conducted assessments for facilities in Pierce and Snohomish counties.